mikrofusion/gob/README.md

 Additional examples are included in the examples folder.

-The examples can be ran via the following (replace <example> with the name of the example).
+The examples can be ran via the following command (replace <example> with the name of the example).

 ```
 gulp compile && coffee examples/<example>.coffee --n